-The Marketing Vice President, Jade Phan, is being empowered to implement the recent marketing strategic goals set by the Board.
+The Marketing Vice President, Jade Phan, has been empowered to implement the recent marketing strategic goals set by the Board.
 Jade's first priority is to expand into the fast-growing Asian market.
-She currently leads a team of twenty experienced marketing staff whose experience is predominantly in targeting the higher socio-economic clientele in the developed countries in Europe and the United States.
+She currently leads a 20-person marketing team whose experience is predominantly in targeting the higher socio-economic clientele in the developed countries in Europe and the United States.